 - Quarterly Direct Mail Postcard

-Craft a series of messages for these platforms that will speak specifically to the types of users that follow you there.
-You do not need to already use these channels to do this exercise, but if your organization does, consider the voice you already use and notice if you adapt it for this exercise.
-Also, feel free to add additional channels if that seems fruitful to you.
+Try creating a series of messages for these platforms, speaking to the types of users that follow you there and testing ways to use your voice, tone, and the media capabilities of each platform.
+You do not need to already use these channels to do this exercise, but if you do, consider the voice you use now and notice if you adapt it for this exercise.
+If you need more context for selecting a channel, visit the Go Further resources in our Channels section.

 Finding your voice is important work for anyone who experiments with digital engagement.
 Here are a few resources and readings that will help you discover who you are and communicate that to others.